 All speech-language pathology graduate students must meet the minimum criteria set by their course instructors or clinical supervisors for each class or clinical experience.
 An academic support plan will be created for students who have earned a grade of C+ or lower in the course by midterm.
 Midterm coincides with week 8 during fall and spring semesters and week 4 during summer semester.
 Clinical support plans will be created for students who receive a Likert score less than 4 for any standard on the CALIPSO Performance Evaluation or if s/he fails to demonstrate competency with the skills and abilities as outlined in the Technical Standards.
 The point of the support plan is to assist the student in meeting any criterion not achieved during the initial instructional or clinical experience.
-If a graduate clinician requires a Support Plan, the appropriate coordinator (Clinic Director or Externship Coordinator for clinical support plans, or
+If a graduate clinician requires a Support plans, or